seantis/swiss-municipalities/README.md

 ### Municipalities by Year/Canton/Id (BFS-Nummer)

-The `by_year.py` python script provides the full municipality name keyed by the id/BFS-Nummer.
+The `by_year.py` python script provides the full municipality name as well as the district - if available - keyed by the id/BFS-Nummer.
 It provides separate files by year and canton as well as one large file with all years and all cantons.

 To generate the latest data run `python by_year.py`.
 Note that this script requires Python 3.4+.